Hacking-Notes/RedTeam/2 - Scanning + Enumeration/3 - Ports/Ports Links/135 - MSRPC/• MSRPC.md

 - Extra
 	- In some case, you might found some IPV6 address.
 Most of the IPV6 address are not setup for firewall since people mostly focus on IPV4

----

-<h2>What is MSRPC</h2>

-Microsoft Remote Procedure Call, also known as a function call or a subroutine call, is [a protocol](http://searchmicroservices.techtarget.com/definition/Remote-Procedure-Call-RPC) that uses the client-server model that enables one program to request a service from a program on another computer, without having to understand the details of that computer's network.